anurag2801/Microservices-Project1/README.md

 # Project Overview

 This project automates the deployment of a basic microservice developed using Spring Boot.
-The deployment process includes Dockerizing the application using the JIB plugin and automating the entire workflow using Jenkins pipelines.
+The deployment process includes Dockerizing the application using the JIB plugin because JIB we don't need to wrtie dockerfile and automating the entire workflow using Jenkins pipelines.

 ## Technologies Used